-Of the 21 credit hours required, at least one course must be taken in two different disciplines--Russian literature and Russian history, unless they are requirements for the student's major.
-No more than one course in the student's major may count toward the requirements of the minor.
+\Of the 21 credit hours required, at least one course must be taken in two different disciplines--Russian literature and Russian history, unless they are requirements for the student's major.

 +Language courses may be waived upon demonstrated proficiency.
 One or two other courses must be substituted from any of the above.